 ADHD Partner Survey Says: Half and Half

-In the last post, we compared the attractive personal traits that attracted ADHD Partner Survey respondents to their mates—and vice versa.
+In a previous post (What Traits Attracted You To Your ADHD Partner?), I compared the attractive personal traits that attracted ADHD Partner Survey respondents to their mates—and vice versa.
 This time, let’s see if those traits continued to be present (or attractive) as the relationship matured.

 In a nutshell, almost half the respondents said, “Yes, those traits that initially attracted me to my ADHD partner stayed the same.”
 As for the other half….not so much.
 The rest weren’t sure or were still in the early days of dating.

 It means that, for some couples affected by ADHD, that transition from Honeymoon to Letting Your Hair Down happens at warp speed (and I explain potential reasons why in Is It You, Me, or Adult A.D.D.?).

 For still others, it means that some respondents mistook their ADHD partner’s inability to plan as “spontaneity.”
 For example:

 His spontaneity became wearisome.
 We’d make plans to do something, for instance, go to a party, and he’d decide to take a nap.
 What is a desirable trait in a date, isn’t necessarily desirable in a partner, especially with children.
 I crave someone reliable, who keeps his promises, and for whom I do not have to act as a walking calendar.